plone/training/mastering-plone/features.rst

 Content Rules
 -------------

-* Create new rule "a new talk is in town"!
+* Create new rule "A new talk is in town!"
 * New content in folder "Talks" -> Send Mail to reviewers.

 .. figure:: _static/features_add_rule_1.png